u128str/MCTDHB/Templates/README.md

 Every directory contains template files needed to reproduce different data or figures from the computations published in different journals.

-### There are three kinds of computation available:
+### There are three basic kinds of computations available within MCTDHB technology:

 | Type of computation       | Input files needed |  Number of steps needed |
 | ------------- |:-------------:| :-------------: |